 Architect for the Project

-- Early 2023 - Clearing the site to make way for the new library.
+- March 2023 - Clearing the site to make way for the new library.

 - October 2022 - Site preparation and analysis of the property began.
 These evaluations will provide the information needed to proceed with site preparation and library design.